amida-tech/blue-button-record/README.md

 __Arguments__
 * `secName` - Section name.
 * `ptKey` - Identification string for the patient.
-* `fields1 - Fields of entries to be retrieved.
+* `fields - Fields of entries to be retrieved.
 * `callback(err, partialEntries)` - A callback which is called when entries and match information areretrieved, or an error occurs.
-Each element in `partialEntries` array contains `fields` for `partial_entry` and `match_entry' and match information.
+Each element in `partialEntries` array contains `fields` for `match_entry` and `entry' and match information.

 __Examples__